andreterceiro/dio-mobile-meu-tudo--working-with-stack-navigation-in-react-native/README.md

 See in the next image te example of "**Bottom Tabs**" navigation and his butons in the lower part of the app:

 ![bottom tabs](images/bottom-tabs.png)

+Teacher also talked that a very common navigation is "**Stack navigation**".
+In this navigations the pagas acts as elements of a stack of pages.